California Gas Water Heater Ban: What You Need to Know

 What About Federal Preemption and Legal Challenges?

 The Trump administration has filed lawsuits against California municipalities (including Morgan Hill and Petaluma) seeking to invalidate local ordinances banning gas piping in new construction.
-These lawsuits argue that the federal Energy Policy and Conservation Act (EPCA) preempts state and local energy-use rules for appliances covered by federal efficiency standards.
+These lawsuits argue that the federal Energy Policy and Conservation Act (EPCA) preempts state and local energy-use regulations for appliances subject to federal efficiency standards.

 However, these lawsuits target city-level new-construction gas bans, not BAAQMD’s appliance-sale rules.
 BAAQMD frames its rules as air quality regulations (NOx emission standards), not energy-use restrictions.
 No court has blocked BAAQMD Rules 9-4 or 9-6, and no federal lawsuit directly targeting BAAQMD’s appliance rules had been filed as of mid-2026.
 The legal landscape is evolving, but the January 1, 2027 deadline remains in effect today.